antdinodev/pythonfun01/README.md

 Feel free to use them and study them on your own.
 I will be creating videos/podcast to recap and share my knowledge of python with the world soon

+#this is just for fun
+The secret keys here are uploaded on purpose.
+None of this will be used in production.